Rugby union in Italy: National team

 The Italian national rugby union side have been playing international rugby since the late 1920s, and are categorized, by the International Rugby Board, as a tier one nation.
 They have competed in the Six Nations Championship since 2000 and at all the Rugby World Cups.
 Italy's best result at a Rugby World Cup was at the 2007 tournament in France, where they won two of their four pool matches and lost by two points to Scotland, narrowly missing the quarter-finals.

 On St. Valentine's Day 2010, Italy lost narrowly to England in Rome (12-17), further consolidating Italy's rise in international rugby, and this rise continued with a 22-21 victory over France on 12 March 2011.

+As of April 2024, the Italian national team is ranked 8th in the world, its joint highest ever ranking.